Last Updated on January 11, 2020 by Tina

 Prepping the Soup

-- 8 cups beef broth or stock I used unsalted
+- 4 cups beef broth I used half and half beef bone broth and unsalted beef broth

 - Salt and Pepper to taste